 Are you feeling the heat?
-Today will likely be the first 100-degree day of the year in Salt Lake City.
+Today will likely hit above 100 degrees day in Salt Lake City.

 The National Weather Service released a heat awareness campaign with useful tips to beat the heat:

 - Heat and humidity can take a toll on the body.
 Apply and re-apply sunscreen to protect your skin from sunburn. (push)

 - Did you know that generally 60% of the human body is made of water?
 That’s why it’s important to stay hydrated.
 Drink plenty of water to help replenish fluids lost by excessive sweating.

 - Start scheduling your hike, walk with the dog, or outdoor work during the cooler times of the day – the early morning or evening hours.
 Of course, if the pavement is too hot for your hand, it’s definitely too hot for your pet’s paws.